woc-hack/tutorial/README.md

 ...
 ```

-In addition to the random lookup, the maps are also stored in flat sorted files and this format is preffered (faster) when investigating over one million items.
+In addition to the random lookup, the maps are also stored in flat
+sorted files and this format is preffered (faster) when
+investigating over two hundred thousand items or an entire WoC.
-For example, find commits by any author named Warner:
+For example, find commits by any author named Warner (a similar
+task would be to find all blobs or commits involving a c-language
+file ".c" or a README file "README"):
 ```
-[username@da0]~% zcat /da0_data/basemaps/gz/a2cFullS0.s | grep 'Warner'
+[username@da0]~% zcat /da0_data/basemaps/gz/a2cFullV0.s | grep 'Warner'
 ```
-As described below, the maps are split into 32 parts to enable parallel search.
+As described below, the maps are split into 32 (or 128) parts to enable parallel search.
-FullS means that we are looking ata  complete extract at version S.
+FullV means that we are looking ata  complete extract at version V.

 As versions keep being updated, and data no longer fits on a single server,
 a more flexible way to run the same command would be